telerik/ajax-docs/api/server/Telerik.Web.UI/GroupableViewSettings.md

 Gets or sets the resource grouping direction.

-###  ShowResourceHeaders `Boolean`

-Gets or sets a value indicating whether to render resource headers for the current view.

 ###  ReadOnly `Boolean`

 Gets or sets a value indicating whether the view is in read-only mode.